nomath4u/radiusnetworks.github.io/ibeacon/android/android-bug-67272.md

 Estimote Android SDK, or any other app that does Bluetooth scanning.
 During times that the dialog appears, Bluetooth scan results and iBeacon detections will not get correct results.

 Once a phone gets into this state, it will remain in this state until Bluetooth is turned off and back on.
+Rebooting the phone will not clear the state.

 ####Cause